-Speak concerning the truth to those who seek it and of knowledge to those who, in their error, have committed sins.
-Make sure-footed those who stumble, and stretch forth your hands to the sick.
+So then speak concerning the truth to all who seek it and of knowledge to all who, in their error, have committed sins.
+Make sure-footed all who stumble, and stretch forth your hands to the sick.
 Nourish the hungry, and set at ease those who are troubled.
 Raise up and awaken those who sleep.
 You are this understanding that seizes you.
 If the strong follow this course, they are even stronger.
 Turn your attention to yourselves.
 Do not be concerned with other things, namely, that which you have cast forth from yourselves, that which you have dismissed.
 Do not return to them to eat them.
 Do not be moth-eaten.
 Do not be worm-eaten, for you have already shaken it off.
 Do not be a place of the devil, for you have already destroyed him.
 Do not strengthen your last obstacles, because that is reprehensible.
 For the lawless one is nothing.
 He harms himself more than the law.
 For that one does his works because he is a lawless person.
-But this one, because he is a righteous person, does his works among others.
+But this one, because they are a righteous person, does their works among others.
 Do the will of the father, then, for you are from him.

 THE SWEETNESS OF THE FATHER